Cancer By the Numbers

 1 Number of times a doctor told me, “best-case scenario, you’ll be stuck with a ‘frankenboob.’ ”

-0 Odds that doctor gave that I’d be able to get chemo in time to save my life.
+0 Odds he gave that I’d be able to get chemo in time to save my life.

-10 Age of my daughter when I got this prognosis.
+10 Age of my daughter when I got his prognosis.

 9,342 Number of miles I drove for cancer treatment in 2014, not including travel for radiation therapy, after Stanford Hospital agreed to take me as a patient.

 250 Cost per pill for post-chemo nausea medication.